-#1 Allulose does not crystalize when cold, so you can be sure if you use allulose you’re going to get a super creamy texture.
+- Allulose does not crystallize when cold, so you can be sure if you use allulose you’re going to get a super creamy texture.

 Ok, but I don’t have allulose, what else can I use?

 You can use powdered sweeteners of any kind.
-Monk fruit, erythritol, xylitol.
-If you don’t have the powdered form, my suggestion to grind up your granular versions either in a high-speed blender, or food processor until fine.
-These sweeteners will still grain up, but I do find that the powdered versions do it less.
+Monk fruit, erythritol, or xylitol will work.
+If you don’t have the powdered form, my suggestion is to grind up your granular versions either in a high-speed blender or food processor until fine.
+These artificial sweeteners will still grain up, but I do find that the powdered versions do it less.

 If you want to use stevia, you can.
-With the exception of lilly’s chocolate chips which are sweetened with stevia I find chocolate desserts sweeetned with stevia turn out bitter.
-If this doesn’t bother you, you can go ahead and use stevia to your hearts content.
+With the exception of Lilly’s chocolate chips, which are sweetened with stevia, I find chocolate desserts sweetened with stevia turn out bitter.
+If this doesn’t bother you, you can go ahead and use stevia to your heart’s content.

 Answers about Sweeteners, Low Carb Baking Tips, and General FAQ